Explore with a Free Smartphone Experience

 Listen to Edward S. Curtis Wax Cylinder Recordings

-These songs were recorded by Edward S. Curtis in the early years of the 20th century; they were shared with him by individuals who were the owners or caretakers of the songs.
+Available in-gallery, these songs were recorded by Edward S. Curtis in the early years of the 20th century; they were shared with him by individuals who were the owners or caretakers of the songs.

 Post Human Archive